Food4All interviews Pacific Northwest farmer and Instagrammer Melony Edwards, with some tips for farms learning to use Instagram

-Instagram has more than one billion users a month and is the second most popular social media app in the United States behind Facebook (with 1.7 billion users a month).
+Instagram has more than 1.6 billion users a month and is the second most popular social media app in the United States behind Facebook (with close to 3 billion users a month).
 It’s quick and easy to use and perfect for posting photos or short videos snapped from cell phones.
 In fact, if you want to post to your Instagram account from your desktop you’ll have to follow a few workarounds.

 To put it bluntly, Instagram is a great fit for that busy farmer that barely sees their office desk but enjoys taking cell phone photos and videos of the day-to-day, real-life farm experience.
 Farm accounts are so popular with Instagram users they even have generated their own name — “Farmstagrams,” of course!

 But, just like any new social media platform, to best drive engagement and generate sales, you have to first understand how to work Instagram to your farm’s advantage and build up a following.

 To get a “pro” understanding of how farmers can build their Instagram following, Food4All interviewed Pacific Northwest fiber farmer and National Young Farmers Coalition board member Melony Edwards.
 Melony started her new farm’s Instagram account in the summer of 2020 and within a few months had garnered 3,500 followers.